 Despite the bridging of the Dnieper River in 1796 and the growth of trade in the early 19th century, Ekaterinoslav remained small until 1880s, when the railways were built (in 1884) to Odessa, Donets Basin, and Moscow and industrialization began.

 Soviet power was established in 1918.
 In 1926, the city was named Dnepropetrovsk.

-After the Second World War, Dnepropetrovsk was rebuilt and again became one of the most important industrial centers in the USSR - one more enterprise was formed there - Yuzhny machine-building plant - the largest in rocket and space branch.
+After the Second World War, it was rebuilt and again became one of the most important industrial centers in the USSR - one more large enterprise was opened there - Yuzhny machine-building plant (rocket and space industry).

-The city went on developing.
-By the end of 1970s the population of Dnepropetrovsk outnumbered 1 million.
-It was decided to build an underground.
-But due to crisis which became evident at the end of 1980s the development of the city slowed down and the population started decreasing.
+By the end of 1970s, the population outnumbered 1 million.
+It was decided to build an underground in the city.
+But because of the crisis which became evident at the end of 1980s, the development of the city slowed down and the population started decreasing.

-The climate in Dnepropetrovsk is of moderate continental type with mild winters and warm (sometimes hot) summers.
-Average temperature is 8,5 degrees C above zero, it is the lowest (5,5 degrees C below zero) in January and the highest in July (21,3 degrees C above zero).
+The average temperature is 8,5 degrees C above zero, it is the lowest (5,5 degrees C below zero) in January and the highest in July (21,3 degrees C above zero).

-Three seven-pointed stars on Dnepropetrovsk coat of arms mean:
+Three seven-pointed stars on the Dnipro coat of arms mean: